Administrative divisions of Thailand: Thesaban (municipalities)

-Special administrative division
+Special local administrative divisions

-SAR (special administrative region)

-There are two special administrative regions within the Kingdom of Thailand: Bangkok and Pattaya.
+There are two special administrative regions within Thailand: Bangkok and Pattaya.
 The SAR is an autonomous region governed separately from the central government.
 The mayor of the SARs is elected directly by the citizen of their respective SARs.
 The SAR category is an exclusive administration category where the central government had to have a bill passed exclusively to make a city a SAR.
 Note that the degree of autonomy is different between these two SARs.
 Bangkok is recognized as its own polity while Pattaya is under the administration of Chonburi province.
 Bangkok has its own khaet-khwang system and Pattaya uses the tambon-muban system.
 This makes Pattaya closer to a thesaban nakhon than a SAR, still, it is classified as a SAR.

-Currently, there are plans to make Chiang Mai and Mae Sot a SAR.
+Currently, there are plans to make Chiang Mai and Mae Sot a special local administrative area.
 Though the plans for Chiang Mai is controversial due to the extreme centralization of the government.
 Especially within the parliament, conservatives called it separatism.
-A recent bill passed in 2005 and withdrawn in 2007 proposed a new province, Nakhon Suvarnabhumi, and was planned to be structured as an SAR.
+A recent bill passed in 2005 and withdrawn in 2007 proposed a new province, Nakhon Suvarnabhumi, and was planned to be structured as a special local administrative area.
 As a result of a coup, the project was cancelled and withdrawn.
-The major opponent to this was Bangkok SAR.

 Khet and Khwang (special districts and sub-districts)

-Only used in Bangkok, the khet-khwang system acts similarly to the amphoe-tambon system, with the Bangkok government (not to be confused with the central Thai government) appointing the governors of these districts.
+Only used in Bangkok, the khet-khwang system acts similarly to the amphoe-tambon system, with the Bangkok government (not to be confused with the central Thai government) appointing the directors of these districts.
 There are 50 khet and 180 khwang within Bangkok.

-Catholic Dioceses

-These are ecclesiastical provinces created by the catholic church.
-It is made up of archdiocese and smaller dioceses.
-There are two archdioceses within Thailand: Bangkok and Thare-Nonseng.